shokriw/pdfTotxt/README.md

-To make your `README.md` look elegant and professional, you need to fix the formatting issues caused by the markdown content being compressed together in the current view.
-GitHub requires proper spacing (newlines) for markdown elements like lists and headers to render correctly.

-Here is the cleaned-up, professionally formatted version.
-You can copy and paste this directly into your `README.md` file.

-***

 # PDF-to-Text Converter

 A robust, cross-platform Python utility designed to convert PDF documents into plain text.
 This tool provides two distinct pathways: direct extraction for native text-based PDFs and OCR processing for scanned or image-based documents.